tytydraco/yessleep/out/On_Lunn_Creek_Hill.md

 This is what HAM radio is like.
 First and foremost, finding the perfect conditions in which to send and receive a clear signal.
 Like my father all those years ago, I was up with the sun.
 We’d known by the forecast that there was a stormfront coming, which meant that there would be a sufficient temperature inversion in the atmosphere.
 Tropospheric ducting can happen most successfully in such circumstances, which meant that we had a short window before the storm to potentially throw (and receive) a signal for thousands of miles.
 Ducting can carry a signal well past the radio horizon and drop it essentially anywhere in the world, if you’re lucky enough.
 So like a lake after a light rainfall to a fisherman, these morning conditions were ideal for Freddy and I.

 We loaded the Cherokee with our equipment and drove it up to the peak of Lunn Creek Hill.
 We set up our gear and likened our position on the escarpment to that of the bow of a boat, and cast our line into all that empty space before us.
 Then we did our jig and dance, which was navigating the frequencies.
-When we catch something on the line, Freddy attempts to reel it in by maneuvering the antennas.
+When we caught something on the line, Freddy attempted to reel it in by maneuvering the antennas.

-So, really, like my father, I am a fisherman.
+So, really, like my father, I was a fisherman.
 Except we baited different things.
 But the feeling couldn’t have been much different.
 Exhilaration.
 I wish he could have understood.
 I wish he would have lent me an ear on the subject.
 I wish I could have shared this with him, like he shared his hobby with me, when I was just a child and he would take me out on the Princecraft and stick a little rod in my hand with a worm squirming on the end of the hook with the red and white bobber.
 I never cared much for fishing, but I cherished those memories, and I respected him for his passion and skill.
-That’s all I really wanted from him.
-Respect.
+That’s all I really wanted from him in return.

-I hit a frequency and the low whine of interference became a human voice.
+We hit a frequency and the low whine of interference became a human voice.
 It sounded German.
 “Es ist neunzehnhundert-siebenundsiebzig und ich bin schon mein halbes Leben lang hier auf Sendung.”

 “This is Foxtrot Echo Five Romeo Mike India.
 To whom am I speaking?”